 10. Try a Different Perspective

 Shooting from an unusual perspective or posture can help you notice new possibilities to frame a situation.
-Move your feet and literally take your images to new heights.
-Experiment with snapping images from a low angle or from a high angle.
+Move your feet and take your images to new heights.
+Experiment with snapping images from a low angle or a high angle.
 You can wind up discovering aesthetic components that add a unique touch to your photograph.

 Angles can also provide your subject with a specific effect or meaning.
-Shooting a person from a low angle makes them appear larger, which makes them appear strong or powerful.
+Shooting a person from a low angle makes them appear larger, which makes them appear powerful.
 Framing your subject from a higher perspective has the opposite impact, making it appear smaller and even defenseless.

-11. Bring Out The Melody
+11. Bring Out the Melody

 You might not think of rhythm when it comes to photography.
 Certain images, however, establish a rhythm when objects and shapes repeat.
 The forms do not have to be the same.
 They may resemble or even be reminiscent of one another.